adambard/learnxinyminutes-docs/directx9.html.markdown

         _device->EndScene();

         _device->Present(nullptr, nullptr, nullptr, nullptr);
+        // We can keep multiplying the world matrix with our rotation matrix
+        // to add it's rotation to the world matrix.
+        D3DXMatrixMultiply(&world, &world, &rotation);
+        // Update the modified world matrix.
+        _device->SetTransform(D3DTS_WORLD, &world);
     // ...
 ```
-You should now be viewing a 10x10 units colored triangle from 20 units away.<br>
+You should now be viewing a 10x10 units colored triangle from 20 units away, rotating around its origin.<br>
 You can find the complete working code here: [DirectX - 1](https://pastebin.com/YkSF2rkk)
 ## Indexing
 To make it easier to draw primitives sharing a lot of vertices we can use indexing, so we only have to declare the unique vertices and put the order they are called in another array.